-As at 31 December 2019, the Board was composed of 7 non-executive directors and one executive director.
+As of 31 December 2020, the Board was composed of 7 non-executive directors and one executive director.

 The maximum annual aggregate emoluments that may be paid to the directors are approved by the shareholders in a General Meeting.
-This amount was fixed at an aggregate sum of €150,000 at the Annual General Meeting held on 4 April 2019.
+This amount was fixed at an aggregate sum of €150,000 at the Annual General Meeting held on 4 April 2020.